R0Wi-DEV/workflow_ocr/README.md

     <img src="doc/img/debug.jpg" alt="VSCode debug profile">
   </p>

-To get the debugger profiles working you need to ensure that `XDebug` for `Apache` (or your preferred webserver) is connected to you machine at port `9000` while `XDebug` for the PHP CLI should be configured to bind to port `9001`.
+To get the debugger profiles working you need to ensure that `XDebug` for `Apache` (or your preferred webserver) and `XDebug` for PHP CLI both connect to your machine at port `9003`.
 Depending on your system a possible configuration could look like this:

 ```ini